digitalocean/container-blueprints/DOKS-hardening/kubescape.md

 By enabling Slack alerts you will get important notifications about vulnerabilities detected in your DOKS cluster, such as:

-1. Worker nodes (OS level) vulnerabilities.
+1. Worker nodes vulnerabilities (OS level).
-2. Running container images vulnerabilities.
+2. Container images vulnerabilities.
-3. Kubernetes misconfigurations for various resources (deployments, pods, etc).
+3. Kubernetes misconfigurations for various resources such as deployments, pods, etc.

 First, you need to create a [Slack App](https://api.slack.com/apps/new).
 Then, you need to give the following permissions to your Slack Bot in the **OAuth & Permissions** page: